CenturyLinkCloud/chef-provisioning-vsphere/README.md

     end

-This will create two VMware Virtual Machines, "metal_1" and "metal_2", cloned from your vm template in the vSphere Folder specified by vm_folder, bootstrapped to an empty runlist.
+This will clone your VM template to create two VMware Virtual Machines, "metal_1" and "metal_2", in the vSphere Folder specified by vm_folder, bootstrapped to an empty runlist.
 It will then stop (guest shutdown) and delete the vms.

 Bugs and Contact
 ----------------